I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nf-printerextension-iprinterextensionmanager-enableevents.md

 <p>The printer extension should call this method when it is launched so that driver events are generated for it to consume.</p>

 ## -remarks
 <p>In the case of a driver event like, for example, Print Preferences or Printer Notifications, the app is expected to call <b>EnableEvents</b>.
 But if the app doesn't call <b>EnableEvents</b> within 30s, the print system assumes that a UI was  called but it's not being responsive so a standard UI is displayed instead.</p>

-<p>In the case of a driver event like, for example, Print Preferences or Printer Notifications, the app is expected to call <b>EnableEvents</b>.
-But if the app doesn't call <b>EnableEvents</b> within 30s, the print system assumes that a UI was  called but it's not being responsive so a standard UI is displayed instead.</p>

 ## -requirements